- Whipple procedure followed by chemotherapy and radiation

 A month later I had a Whipple procedure with Dr. John Brems, at Sherman Hospital in Elgin, Illinois.
 I am a clinical social worker, so to keep my mind off my situation I went back to work part-time as soon as I could—about a month after surgery and after the approval of Dr. Brems.

 My oncologist, Dr. Veerpal Singh from Illinois Cancer Specialists in McHenry, Illinois, explained that there were cancer cells in some of my lymph nodes (stage IIb), and I would need chemotherapy and radiation.
 I started 12 weeks of chemotherapy with gemcitabine (Gemzar) in September 2015 and finished December 2015.
-In January 2016 I started six weeks of radiation with Dr. Terrence Bugno of Centegra Hospital in McHenry, Illinois, plus chemotherapy with capecitabine (Xeloda).
+In January 2016 I started six weeks of radiation with Dr. Terrence Bugno of Centegra Hospital (now part of Northwestern Medicine) in McHenry, Illinois, plus chemotherapy with capecitabine (Xeloda).
 I finished this treatment in mid-February, and then started another 12 weeks of chemotherapy with gemcitabine in March, ending in May.
 I continued working throughout the seven months of chemotherapy and radiation.
 Working really helped me feel better.

 Molecular Profiling Leads to Genetic Testing

 Treatment was completed and I was feeling good when I got a call from PanCAN in May 2016.
 They asked me to participate in their Know Your Tumor® program, which gives you a molecular profile of your tumor, so that your treatment can be personalized.
 I agreed to do this, even though I was finished with treatment.